 The CGCN Committee is responsible for, among other things, the Company's human resources and compensation policies and processes.
 Annually, the CGCN Committee reviews each element of the compensation program and makes recommendations to the Board for approval.
 Consistent with best governance practices, our CGCN Committee is comprised solely of independent directors and we have adopted a "Say on Pay" policy that gives our shareholders an annual non-binding advisory vote on our approach to executive compensation.
-At our 2022 meeting of shareholders, we received 99.09% shareholder support for our approach to executive compensation.
-Your feedback is important to us, as is your vote, and we encourage you to carefully review the Compensation Discussion and Analysis section in the Management Information Circular as it describes our objectives, philosophy and principles of executive compensation.
+At our 2023 meeting of shareholders, we received 99.51% (99,041,738 of 99,528,313 votes FOR) shareholder support for our approach to executive compensation.
+Your feedback is important to us, as is your vote, and we encourage you to carefully review the Compensation Discussion and Analysis section in the Circular as it describes our objectives, philosophy and principles of executive compensation.
 It explains how our executive compensation is aligned with the long-term interests of our shareholders.

-Compensation Philosophy and "Pay for Performance"
+Compensation Philosophy and Pay for Performance

-We have aligned our compensation philosophy to support our corporate strategy, be market competitive, and reflect a "pay for performance" culture.
-"Pay for performance" rewards our executives for leadership and the creation of long-term value.
-This means that a significant percentage of each executive's compensation is "at-risk" if the value of the Company's common shares decreases and individual and/or corporate performance is below measured criteria.
-The significant weighting of "at-risk" pay is detailed on page 42 under the heading "Pay Mix" and "at-risk" pay results under the Company's Performance Share Unit Plan are detailed on page 51 of the Management Information Circular.
-The performance share unit ("PSU") Payout Factor has risen commensurate with the Company's common share appreciation but, as you will see, the PSU Payout Factor for executives is tightly aligned with the same volatility that you, our owners, have experienced.
-This correlation indicates our performance metrics for Gibson's PSUs are appropriate and aligns with our "pay-for-performance" compensation philosophy.
+We have aligned our compensation philosophy to support our corporate strategy, be market competitive, and reflect a pay for performance culture.
+Pay for performance rewards our executives for leadership and the creation of long-term value.
+This means that a significant percentage of each executive's compensation is at-risk if the value of the Company's common shares decreases and individual and/or corporate performance is below measured criteria.
+The significant weighting of at-risk pay is detailed on page 44 under the heading "Pay Mix" and at-risk pay results under the Company's Performance Share Unit ("PSU") Plan are detailed on page 54 of the Circular.
+The PSU payout factor rises and falls to commensurate with the Company's common share performance and is tightly aligned with the same volatility that you, our owners, experience.
+This correlation indicates our performance metrics for PSUs are appropriate and aligns with our pay for performance compensation philosophy.